andreaszabari/Join-Meet-Us/doc/quick-install.md

 If this all worked, then congratulations!
 You have an operational Jitsi conference service.

-## Adding sip-gateway to Jitsi Meet
+## Adding sip-gateway to Meet

 ### Install Jigasi

-Jigasi is a server-side application acting as a gateway to Jitsi Meet conferences.
+Jigasi is a server-side application acting as a gateway to Meet conferences.
 It allows regular [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) clients to join meetings and provides transcription capabilities.

 ```sh
 apt-get -y install jigasi